Migraines - Treatment

 Modern medicine offers various treatment avenues, including:

-• Acute pain relievers and specific migraine medications
+• Acute analgesics and specific antimigraine medications

 • Preventive medications and neuromodulation therapies

-• Physical therapy and cognitive behavioral therapy
+• Physical therapy and cognitive-behavioral therapy

-• Lifestyle adjustments and stress management
+• Lifestyle modifications and stress management

-Pharmacological Treatment
+Pharmacological Treatments

-Acute Symptom Control Medications
+Medications for Acute Symptom Control

 Preventive Medications